segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Custom Events

 Before you create a custom event, make sure the event you want to create isn't already collected through an [automatically collected event](https://support.google.com/analytics/answer/9234069?sjid=7831609405656395105-NA){:target="_blank"} or recommended as a [recommended event](https://support.google.com/analytics/answer/9267735?sjid=7831609405656395105-NA){:target="_blank"}.
-It's always better to use an existing event because these events automatically populate dimensions and metrics that are used in your reports.
+Segment recommends using an existing event, because these events automatically populate dimensions and metrics that are used in your reports.

 Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snake cased in Google Analytics 4.